12 Top-Rated Campgrounds near Spokane, WA

 6. Heyburn State Park

-Established in 1908, Heyburn State Park is the oldest state park in the Pacific Northwest, and still today one of the most popular.
+Heyburn State Park is in Idaho and is the oldest state park in the Pacific Northwest, established in 1908.
 It encompasses three scenic lakes: Chatcolet Lake, Benewah, and Hidden Lake.
-From Spokane, the state park is approximately an hour's drive across state lines.
+From Spokane, the state park is approximately an hour's drive southeast across state lines.

 Hiking, mountain biking, and horse riding are all popular land activities enjoyed at Heyburn State Park, and boat rentals enable anyone to get on the water.
-A popular pedestrian path for cyclists and wildlife watchers, the 72-mile paved Trail of the Coeur d'Alenes also makes its way through the park on its route across the Idaho panhandle.
+The 72-mile paved Trail of the Coeur d'Alenes is a popular pedestrian path for cyclists and wildlife watchers and makes its way through the park on its route across the Idaho panhandle.

 7. Farragut State Park

-Across state lines in the Idaho Panhandle, Farragut State Park is located on the southern point of the scenic Lake Pend Oreille.
+Farragut State Park is across state lines in the Idaho Panhandle, on the southern point of the scenic Lake Pend Oreille.
 Nature and recreation abound at Farragut, as does its interesting naval history with places like the Museum at the Brig at the state park.
-This history and easy access to abundant nature solidify Farragut's status as one of Idaho's best state parks.
+This history and easy access to nature solidify Farragut's status as one of Idaho's best state parks.